-- (1) The total impaired amount on securitized assets represents the carrying value of investment securities held by us that were issued from securitization transactions we sponsored and for which we have recognized other-than-temporary impairment (OTTI) for accounting purposes.
-This column also includes the total past due amount on securitized assets, which represents loans recorded on our balance sheet that are 90 days or more past due or in nonaccrual status that are held in securitization transactions we sponsored. - (2) Total Current Period Losses represents year-to-date OTTI recognized on investment securities and charge-offs and allowances recognized on loans held on our balance sheet related to securitization transactions we sponsored.
+(1) The total impaired amount on securitized assets represents the carrying value of investment securities held by us that were issued from securitization transactions we sponsored and for which we have recognized allowances for credit losses (ACL) for accounting purposes.
+This column also includes the total past due amount on securitized assets, which represents loans recorded on our balance sheet that are 90 days or more past due or in nonaccrual status that are held in securitization transactions we sponsored.